zebrajaeger/esp32-led-dimmer/README.md

 #### 1.5.1.2.
 Bugs

 - [ ] Fix Setting Trouble (UI Update).
-- [ ] Consider username and password on mqtt connection.
 - The Reconnector sometimes makes MQTT reconnects but maybe the underlaying TCP-Stack sends a wrong state.
   - [ ] Analyze.
   - [ ] Fix.